Ilade-s/ForestFire-Cpp-/README.md

 # ForestFire-Cpp-
-C++ implementation of my simulation of a forest fire formerly in Python
+C++ implementation of my simulation of a forest fire formerly done in Python
 ----------